The History of the Diamond Engagement Ring: A Timeline

 Although diamonds were used as ring ornamentation for many centuries, most experts date the origin of the diamond engagement ring to the late 15th century.
-The man credited with starting this romantic tradition is a little known Archduke from Austria, who in actual fact presented his betrothed with a specially crafted diamond ring without any sense of amorous affection whatsoever.
+The man credited with starting this romantic tradition is a little known Archduke from Austria.
+Who in actual fact presented his love interest with a specially crafted diamond ring without any sense of amorous affection whatsoever.

-Here’s a brief timeline marking some of the key milestones in the evolution of the diamond engagement ring from political bargaining chip to love token.
+Here’s a brief timeline marking some of the key milestones in the evolution of the Diamond Engagement Ring History.
+From political bargaining chip to love token.

 The Engagement Ring Timeline